Technoplatz/bi/README.md

 It's time to get data-driven with your [inner-cycle!](#highlights)

-Technoplatz BI is a [low-code](#what-is-no-code), multi-container data application and data sharing platform designed to manage business processes without developing software from scratch.
+Technoplatz BI is a [no-code](#what-is-no-code), multi-container data application and data sharing platform designed to manage business processes without developing software from scratch.

 - [How to Get Started](#get-started)
 - [Installation](#installation)